Vacation fun in the UK doesn't have to cost a bundle. In fact, it doesn't have to cost a penny, as these 50 free things to do demonstrate.

-The first time we visited England, we happened upon this ancient stone circle high up in the Lake District near Keswick.
-A half dozen elderly ladies had set up easels and were painting the scene.
-A single cow noisily ripped at the grass, occasionally licking their oil paintings, while they twittered "Shoo, Bossy."
-The view of snow-capped Helvellyn and High Seat was unforgettable.
+On your travels throughout England, don't miss out on this ancient stone circle high up in the Lake District near Keswick.
+The view of snow-capped Helvellyn and High Seat is unforgettable.
 The circle, of 33 stones, was erected about 3,000 years ago.

-Open: In delightfully English fashion, English Heritage, who manage the site, say that it is open "At any reasonable time during daylight hours".
+In delightfully English fashion, English Heritage, who manages the site, says that it is open "At any reasonable time during daylight hours".

 08 of 50

-The best way to describe the sexiest of English national monuments, the Cerne Abbas Giant, is to let the ultra respectable National Trust do it.
-Here is how one of Britain's most established institutions, and the organisation that maintains the giant, describes him on its website: "A huge outline sculpted into the chalk hillside above the village of Cerne Abbas representing a naked, sexually aroused, club-wielding giant."
+The best way to describe the sexiest of English national monuments, the Cerne Abbas Giant, is to let the ultra-respectable National Trust do it.
+Here is how one of Britain's most established institutions, and the organization that maintains the giant, describes him on its website: "A huge outline sculpted into the chalk hillside above the village of Cerne Abbas representing a naked, sexually aroused, club-wielding giant."

 09 of 50